-Tart fresh raspberries, shredded coconut, white whole wheat flour and a decadent coconut butter raspberry glaze, N-O-M!
+Baked Raspberry Coconut Donuts featuring tart fresh raspberries, shredded coconut, whole grain flour, and a decadent coconut butter raspberry glaze.
+Nom Nom!

-As a kid I wasn’t much of a Ho-Ho or Ding Dong fan, thought I do smile every time I say Ding Dong 🙂 (←yup, I’m super mature).
-Nope, in our house it was all about the zingers, especially the raspberry ones.
+As a kid, I wasn’t much of a Ho-Ho or Twinkie fan.
+Nope, in our house, it was all about the zingers.
+Especially the raspberry ones.

-The wholesome donut “cake” is a combination of tangy buttermilk, coconut oil, white whole wheat flour and unsweetened shredded coconut.
+- The wholesome donut “cake” is a combination of tangy buttermilk, white whole wheat flour, and unsweetened shredded coconut.

-Because these donuts are baked not fried there’s no pot of oil to mess with – Yay!
-Yeah, they won’t have that distinct crispy crust of a fried donut.
-But baked donuts have their own desirable features like a tender cakey texture and moist crumb.
+Baking donuts means no pot of oil to mess.
+Even though they won’t have that distinct crispy crust, they will have a tender cakey texture and moist crumb.

 5 Things To Love About Baked Donuts